 - A. Northern Arizona University values the diversity of the human experience.
 Student organizations should intentionally strive to enrich themselves and ensure access by inviting membership from a diverse range of students on campus. - B. Membership in a student organization is generally limited to members of the University community.
-Nonmembers of the University community who are also members of scientific, academic, scholarly, and/or honorary organizations that have recognized units or chapters on the NAU campus may become affiliated with that organization. - C. In order to hold an officer position in a registered student organization, a student must meet the following academic requirements: - 1) The student must be registered for a minimum of seven units at Northern Arizona University.
-Exceptions may be made for graduate students. - 2) The student must have a minimum cumulative grade point average of 2.25 for all NAU course work undertaken. - C. Individual student organizations may impose higher standards regarding minimum grade point average and other membership requirements. - D. Each organization must have a membership of at least five (5) currently enrolled students with at least two (2) officers.
-The organization must verify this via an updated roster in the True Blue Connects system. - E. Each registered student organization must have an adviser who is a full-time NAU faculty or staff member.
-In addition, student organizations may choose to have other advisers such as graduate students, community members, or members of clergy.
-The group determines the choice of adviser and may change advisers at any time. - F. Northern Arizona University prohibits discrimination in organizational membership on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, and
+Non-members of the University community who are also members of scientific, academic, scholarly, and/or honorary organizations that have recognized units or chapters on the NAU campus may become affiliated with that organization. - C. In order to hold an officer position in a registered student organization, a student must meet the following academic requirements: - The undergraduate student must be registered for a minimum of twelve (12) credit hours at Northern Arizona University.
+Exceptions may be made on a case by case basis.
+Graduate students can be enrolled in less than twelve credit hours. - 2) The student must have a minimum cumulative grade point average of 2.25 for all NAU course work undertaken. - C. Individual student organizations may impose higher standards regarding minimum grade point average and other membership requirements. - D. Each organization must have a membership of at least five (5) currently enrolled students with at least two (2) officers.
+The organization must verify this via an updated roster in the True Blue Connects system. - E. Each registered student organization must have an advisor who is a full-time NAU faculty or staff member.
+In addition, student organizations may choose to have additional advisers such as graduate students, community members, or members of clergy.
+The group determines the choice of adviser and may change advisers at any time. - F. Northern Arizona University prohibits discrimination in organizational membership on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, and genetic information.

-- G. genetic information.
-Title IX of the Education Amendments of 1972, - H. Section 106.14, makes an exception for social fraternities and sororities with regard to gender requirements for membership.
+1) Title IX of the Education Amendments of 1972, Section 106.14, makes an exception for social fraternities and sororities with regard to gender requirements for membership.

-Removing a Club Member or Officer
+Removing a Club Member and Officer

 Members can be removed from the organization for a variety of reasons including discriminatory comments, allegations of inappropriate conduct, or disruption of club activities.
-The Office of Leadership & Engagement supports student organizations making decisions regarding club membership so they can best operate their clubs.
+The Office of Leadership and Engagement supports student organizations making decisions regarding club membership so they can best operate their clubs.
 All student organizations adhere to the NAU Anti-Discrimination Policy: